OM-MADE/OM-MADE/README.md

 OM-MADE is an open-source progam written in Python v3.
 It is designed to simulate one-dimensional solute transport in multiple exchanging conduits and storage zones.

 If you use OM-MADE, please cite the following reference :
 "Tinet A.J., Collon P., Philippe C., Dewaide L., Hallet V. (Subm.).
 OM-MADE: an open-source program to simulate one-dimensional solute transport in multiple exchanging conduits and storage zones.
-Computers & Geosciences, Subm. "
+Computers & Geosciences 127 (June): 23–35. doi:10.1016/j.cageo.2019.03.001. "
+The paper can be freely downloaded in a "author-version" on the french HAL platform : https://hal.univ-lorraine.fr/hal-02070868/document

 This paper details all technical aspects of OM-MADE, the hypothesis, the equations, the numerical schemes and the validations made against analytical and numerical solutions.